NyaomiDEV/Ampersand/README.md

 We'd be very glad to receive funds, and we've set [Liberapay](https://liberapay.com/Ampersand/) to collect them.
 Please donate!

-If you want to send money specifically to the main developer, you can donate on [nao's Ko-fi](https://ko-fi.com/nyaomipic).

 ## Who's developing this app for now?

 - @NyaomiDEV: Most "backend" app logic;